ridiculous/vrbo-calendar-scraper/README.md

 ## Usage

-If you're just working with one calendar, then you can specify the VRBO calendar id in an initializer:
+Specify the VRBO calendar ID in an initializer:

 ```ruby
 # config/initializers/vrbo.rb